GalouM/MyNews/README.md

 <img src="./screenshots/details.jpg" width="30%" height="30%">

-You also activate notifiction for a special query and be notify once a day if new articles have been published
+You can also activate notifiction for a special query and be notify once a day if new articles have been published

 <img src="./screenshots/notification_screen.jpg" width="30%" height="30%">&ensp;<img src="./screenshots/notification.jpg" width="30%" height="30%">